larsvilhuber/self-checking-reproducibility/80-docker.md

 ## Additional resources

 - [Docker](https://www.docker.com/) is a free, open-source container manager, which allows users to create containers using "recipes" (called `Dockerfiles`).
 While the underlying technology is usually Linux, [Docker Desktop](https://www.docker.com/products/docker-desktop) (commercial, free for most academic uses) allows users to run containers on Windows, macOS, and Linux.
-- [OrbStack](https://www.orbstack.com/) is a container manager for macOS (commercial, free for typical academic usage).
+- [OrbStack](https://www.orbstack.dev/) is a container manager for macOS (commercial, free for typical academic usage).
 It is compatible with Docker.
 - [Apptainer](https://www.apptainer.io/), formerly known as [Singularity](https://sylabs.io/singularity/), free, open-source container manager.
 It can use Docker images, but has its own syntax for "recipes".
 It is fundamentally Linux based, and available on many university HPC clusters.
-- [WholeTale](https://wholetale.org/) is Docker-based academic service providing free online resources to create (and use) reproducible research.
-While it does not allow you to directly run Docker, it does provide for free instances of Stata and MATLAB.

 Various other container managers are available for both Linux and Windows (Azure) based clouds (`podman`, etc.).
 They should all be able to run Docker containers.